 An alternative is an Encore bridge, which is made entirely of tooth-colored materials, and so it is also more aesthetic.

-You may be interested in also reading about the ovate pontic technique for making it appear that the false tooth is growing out of the gum.
+You may also be interested to read about the ovate pontic technique, which makes it appear that the false tooth is growing out of the gum.